ozgrozer/ai-renamer/readme.md

 # ai-renamer

-A Node.js CLI tool that uses Ollama models (Llama3 or Phi3) to intelligently rename files in a specified directory
+A Node.js CLI tool that uses Ollama models (Llama, Gemma, Phi etc.) to intelligently rename files in a specified directory

 ## Usage